steqeq/0000/docs/reference/gpu-arch-specs.rst

   Size of the level 0 instruction cache.
 Usually shared by several compute units.
 This is the L1 instruction cache in CDNA/GCN architectures.
 VGPR File
-  Size of the Vector General Purpose Register (VGPR) file.
-Holds data used in vector instructions.
+  Size of the Vector General Purpose Register (VGPR) file and.
+It holds data used in vector instructions.
   GPUs with matrix cores also have AccVGPRs, which are Accumulation General Purpose Vector Registers, specifically used in matrix instructions.